-Here the issues of risk to the carer's own health of maintaining their caring role at its current level must be looked at in view of their own age and other commitments.
-For example, cover may need to be provided in such a way as to allow the carer to attend medical and dental appointments as and when they need.
+medical and dental appointments as and when they need.
 Suitable equipment may need to be installed to aid the carer in providing intimate support to the person they care for.
 Issues may need to be discussed around the safety of the carer from harm caused by the person cared for.
 Harm can be caused intentionally or unintentionally.

-- 4.40 There is substantial evidence to suggest that significant caring responsibilities can be harmful.
-A Princess Royal Trust for Carers' report (2002) found that: - 85% of carers had found that caring had an adverse impact on their health, with particularly high-risk groups including those who looked after people with serious or mental and physical illnesses, and long-term carers - caring had been to the detriment of the mental well-being of almost 90% of carers - over 40% said their physical well-being had been affected by caring. - 4.41 A similar study by Carers UK found that: - 55% of carers reported they had significant health problems - 43 % reported they had sought medical treatment for depression, stress or anxiety since becoming a carer (these problems were particularly apparent in young carers and carers looking after mentally ill people). - 4.42 The practice guidance to the 2000 Act and the binding 2010 policy guidance describe 'the development of major health problems' as a 'critical risk' for a carer, ie one that demands a response by the local authority (see also para 4.78 below).
-Such a situation would arise - not merely when a carer had been diagnosed as suffering from a serious illness - but also where a link had been established between an illness and the carer's caring responsibilities (ie chronic stress and anxiety in a carer who already had high blood pressure or a history of stress related illnesses).
+- 4.51 There is substantial evidence to suggest that significant caring responsibilities can be harmful.
+A Princess Royal Trust for Carers' report (2002)108 found that: - 85% of carers had found that caring had an adverse impact on their health, with particularly high-risk groups including those who looked after people with serious or mental and physical illnesses, and long-term carers. - caring had been to the detriment of the mental well-being of almost 90% of carers - over 40% said their physical well-being had been affected by caring - 4.52 A similar study by Carers UK109 research found that: - 55% of carers reported they had significant health problems; - 43 % reported they had sought medical treatment for depression, stress or anxiety since becoming a carer (these problems were particularly apparent in young carers and carers looking after mentally ill people). - 4.53 The practice guidance to the 2000 Act110 and the binding 2010 policy guidance111 describe 'the development of major health problems' as a 'critical risk' for a carer ie one that demands a response by the local authority (see also para 4.91 below).
+Such a situation would arise not merely when a carer had been diagnosed a suffering from a serious illness, but also where a link had been established between an illness and the carers caring responsibilities (ie chronic stress and anxiety in a carer who already had high blood pressure or a history of stress related illnesses).